openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 ## Page Return

-After completing operations on a page, users often need to return to the previous page or a specified page, which requires the page return functionality.
-During the return process, you may need to pass data to the target page, which requires the data transfer functionality.
+After completing operations on a page, users often need to return to the previous page or a specified page.
+This requires the page return functionality.
+During the return process, data may need to be passed to the target page, which involves data transfer.

 **Figure 2** Page Return

 ![Page Return](./figures/page_back.gif)

-Before using the page routing Router-related functionalities, you need to import the Router module in your code.
+Before using Router-related functionalities, import the Router module in your code.

 ```cangjie
 import kit.ArkUI.Router